Maxima Castor 927 2-Stroke Oil Review

 I’m not going to tell you that Castor 927 by Maxima Racing Oils is the best 2-stroke oil for your dirt bike because that’s not the case.
-Full synthetic 2-stroke oils will always make more power and burn cleaner than natural, conventional, and blended.
+Full synthetic 2-stroke oils always make more power and burn cleaner than natural, conventional, or blended oils.

 Cleaner power is the whole point of full synthetic oil.
 What it comes down to is your personal preference.

-I like castor based oils over synthetic oils for the simple reason that I like nature.
-I love the way nature looks, smells, the way it tastes fresh off the grill with mashed potatoes.
+I prefer castor-based oils over synthetic oils for the simple reason that I like nature.
+I love the way nature looks, smells, and tastes fresh off the grill with mashed potatoes.

 So.
 I like nature, but I also like riding 2-strokes… Stay with me!